Buctzotz Municipality

-Buctzotz Municipality (Yucatec Maya: "dress made of hair") is one of the 106 municipalities in the Mexican state of Yucatán containing (543.45 km2) of land and is located roughly 95 km northeast of the city of Mérida.
+Buctzotz Municipality (Yucatec Maya: "dress made of hair") is a municipality in the Mexican state of Yucatán containing 543.45 km2 of land and is located roughly 95 km northeast of the city of Mérida.

 It contains several churches and a hospital, Centre de Salud Buctzotz, in the eastern part of the main town.

 History

 There is no accurate data on when the town was founded, but during the conquest, it became part of the encomienda system and Francisco de Montejo the Younger was the first encomendero.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the coastal region partition of Izamal Municipality.
 In 1867 it was transferred to the Temax Municipality and in 1988 was confirmed as head of its own municipality.

 In 1913, Buctzotz was the site of a battle of the revolutionary forces under the command of the General Juan Campos.